-- 1. Give the new Schedule a descriptive name in the Name field, or reuse an existing Schedule by selecting it from the Create new schedule drop-down field. - 2.
-If a new schedule is being created, select the Armed or Unarmed option, and drag the alarm schedule over to set the schedule. - 3.
+1. Give the new Schedule a descriptive name in the Name field, or reuse an existing Schedule by selecting it from the Create new schedule drop-down field.

+- 2. If a new schedule is being created, select the Armed or Unarmed option.
+Using your mouse, click on the date and time interval squares. - You can set per minute ranges.
+Click on at least two squares in one column.
+Hover your mouse over the first square or the last square in the column (earliest or latest hour interval).
+Arrow range buttons appear.
+Click the arrows to change times to per minute ranges. - 3.
 Click View Exceptions to set an exception to this weekly schedule.
 An example might be holidays. - a.
 To set exceptions, mark each half hour increment in red or green.
 Red means it is armed, green means it is disarmed. - b.
 If a day already has exceptions it will be displayed in bold in the calendar.
 The current day is highlighted in blue. - 4.
 Click OK to save your changes, or the X at the top of the form to close it without saving changes to the current day. - 5.
 Click Next to move to the next dialog in the Rule Wizard.
 The Summary displays the essential elements of the rule you created.

 Note: You can re-use Rule elements between rules.
-For example, if you have 2 rules, both may use the same Schedule or Action.
-Do not, for instance, create 2 schedules that are both 24/7.
+For example, if you have two rules, both may use the same Schedule or Action.
+Do not, for instance, create two schedules that are both 24/7.